EpicureanRickyLyu/portfolio/README.md

 # Portfolio
-* Powered by Haitao with React 17.0.1
+* Powered by Haitao with React.js 17.0.1
 * Thanks for Notus React